ENVIRONMENTAL EDUCATION

 We partner with public and charter schools (K-12) through the Neighborhood Schools Program and teach mini-lectures on climate change, sustainability, food security, natural gardening, and permaculture complemented by hands-on activities (e.g., poster-making, indoor and outdoor gardening, blind-taste tests).

-This year, we are teaching tailored lessons to the following schools:
+From 2023-2025 have taught tailored lessons to the following schools:

 -